 Structuring your intake with children, adolescents, and families.
 How to set ground rules and expectations, goal setting with patient and family.
 How to set up CBT with kids and teens to maximize success.
 Introduction of intensive therapy for children and adolescent will also be covered

-5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents (both during intake and during therapy).
+Introduction to the 5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents (both during intake and during therapy).
 Overview of Outcome and Process resistance, what they are and how they are different.
 Teach and practice process resistance tools (dangle the carrot, gentle ultimatum, sitting with open hands, and the fall back position).
 Practice role play and feedback.

 Reviewing the NEW child DML.
 Integrate agenda setting with the DML (teach and practice miracle cure, magic button, acid test, voicing the resistance, positive reframe, and magic dial).
 Review cognitive distortions using the DML, examples provided for cognitive distortions in child/adolescent-friendly language.
 Detective thinking worksheet.
 Group members learn and practice these skills.
 Give and get detailed feedback.

 Setting up successful CBT methods.
 Learn to target methods appropriate to children/adolescents.
 How to amend current methods to work more effectively with children (some include: externalization of voices, examine the evidence, worry breaks, survey technique, semantic method, reattribution, double standard).

 Social skills training.
 How to help your child/adolescent patients feel more comfortable socially.
 Topics include: Dating, social interactions with peers, navigating social scenes.
 Techniques include: spotlight fallacy, shame attacking exercises, David Letterman technique, smile and hello practice, flirting training, assertiveness training, eye contact and body posturing, creating a team approach, grooming, DHV-ing, 20 qualities in an ideal mate, relapse prevention.

 Introduction to Addictions/Habits/Procrastination – The Addiction/Habit Log, The Devil’s Advocate Technique and other methods to target habits and addictions (examples will include procrastination, difficulty with homework, etc).
 TIC-TOC method.
 Group members learn and practice these skills.
 Give and get detailed feedback.
 Live personal work, come prepared if you would like to do personal work.